Purbayan23/Conv-MoRA/README.md

 ## Planned ConvMoRA Design Constraint

 ConvMoRA is the next research stage, but implementation has not begun.
-The planned comparison must use the grouped row/column-sharing formulation with a square matrix under parameter matching.
+The planned comparison will use the grouped row/column-sharing formulation with a square matrix under parameter matching.

 The ConvMoRA comparison should change only the adapter parameterization while keeping the encoder insertion scope, 3x3-only adapter restriction, BN treatment, ESH, pseudo-label objective, target adaptation data, adaptation/consistency split, optimizer, training schedule, and evaluation protocol fixed wherever applicable.